Siutan/rez/backend/src/db/data/user-stats/README.md

 The user stats system aggregates champion performance data across multiple queue types (Normal Draft, Ranked Solo, Ranked Flex) and stores it in a database indexed by `puuid` and `champion_id`.

+Before fetching stats, we call the U.GG `UpdatePlayerProfile` mutation to refresh data.
+A cooldown prevents updates more often than every 10 minutes; non-current users refresh at most every 45 minutes, while current-user (draft-phase) requests refresh every draft once the 10-minute guard has passed.
+Update timestamps are persisted in `user_profile_updates`.

 ## Files

 - **`types.ts`**: TypeScript type definitions for API responses and parsed data